Sibasis555/Face_recognition_system/README.md

 # Face_recognition_system
- a system to recognise face for attendance system
+ A system to recognize face for attendance